 But let’s not rush things!

-- For you recipe freestylers, I wouldn’t use more than the one-eighth of a teaspoon of peppermint extract written in the recipe card below.
+Then we have extracts: both vanilla and peppermint.
+For you recipe freestylers, I wouldn’t use more than the 1/8 teaspoon of peppermint extract written in the recipe card below.
 Peppermint extract has a very bold flavor, and even the tiniest smidge too much can be overpowering.
+This amount was just right.

 Peppermint Mocha Pudding